Al-Buthainah

-Al-Buthainah (البثينة) is a village situated in the Shahba District of Suwayda Governorate, in southern Syria.
+Al-Buthainah (البثينة), also spelled Bteineh, is a village situated in the Shahba District of Suwayda Governorate, in southern Syria.
 According to the Syria Central Bureau of Statistics (CBS), Al-Buthainah had a population of 1,151 in the 2004 census.
 Its inhabitants are predominantly Druze.

+Archaeology

+Two Greek-language inscriptions are known from the village.
+One, of unspecified provenance, preserves only a dedication to Zeus Kyrios.
+Another, recorded in the 19th century after being reused in a courtyard wall, commemorates the construction of a Tychaion (a shrine dedicated to the Greek goddess of fortune, Tyche) by individuals named Ausos, Theodoros, Onenos, Anamos, and Zobedos using funds from the village.